-Anna has been the CEO of Maternity Foundation since 2014.
-During her leadership, Maternity Foundation has established itself as a well-respected player on the global maternal health scene.
+Anna Cecilia Frellsen has been the CEO of Maternity Foundation since 2013.
+During her leadership, Maternity Foundation has established itself as a well-respected player in the global maternal health scene.
 Among her responsibilities, Anna has led the scale-up of Maternity Foundation’s mobile health solutions, including the Safe Delivery App, which is now used in more than 40 countries.

 Anna holds an MBA from IESE and has more than 15 years of business experience within strategy, marketing and general management.
 She has worked as the CEO for a small start-up, as a partner with KPMG Strategy, and she spent more than seven years with McKinsey & Company.
 She started her career working in the pharmaceutical industry in the US and the UK.
-In addition to her position with the Maternity Foundation, she sits on the board of the Danish NGO Children Exposed to Domestic Violence.
+In addition to her position with the Maternity Foundation, she is the Vice-Chair at the NGO Break The Silence and sits on the board of Ovacure and CfL (Danish Management Center) and is furthermore Board Member of William Demant Foundation & William Demant Invest.

 Anne Marie is responsible for the programmatic design and management of Maternity Foundation’s maternal and newborn health programs, including the integration of the Safe Delivery App and other mHealth solutions into the broader programs.
 She heads the Ethiopia country programme, inlcuding staff and partnership management.
 In addition, Anne Marie leads the collaboration with partners regarding humanitarian and complext settings, and is also responsible for and contributing to fundraising activities.